Adelic line bundles on quasi-projective varieties: Restricted analytic spaces

-where the limit is over quasi-projective models $\CU$ of $X$.
+where the limit is over quasi-projective models $\CU$ of $X$ over $\ZZ$.
 Replacing $\CU$ by an open subscheme if necessary, we can assume that there is a projective and flat morphism $\CU\to \CV$ for some open subscheme $\CV$ of $\Spec \ZZ$.
-It is reduced to treat the functor
+It is reduced to characterize the essential image of the functor $\wh \Picc (\CU)\to \wh\Picc (X^\ran).$